-$I_{RA}$ is also designed to create novel strings that are unlikely to be in pre-training data.
-However, the truth value of dataset entailments is not changed, since sample labels are determinable using only the predicate.
-The entity type constraints additionally ensure polysemous predicates maintain the same sense.
-For example, a different sense of \textit{run} can be read from ``[person] runs [organization]'' and ``[person] runs [software]''; but among different entities of the same types, predicate senses are consistent, so the exact entity IDs do not affect general inference about predicates.

-We source new entities from NewsCrawl, a decade-long span of multi-source news text, in which entities are linked and typed as above.
-This corpus is used and described in other work \citep{mckenna-etal-2021-multivalent, li_language_2022}.
-We draw new entities uniform randomly from the 5\% least frequently mentioned entities in NewsCrawl ($I_{RA}\downarrow$), and the 5\% most frequent ($I_{RA}\uparrow$).
-We swap the arguments for sampled entities while preserving the rest of each statement.
+We use entity type constraints here to ensure polysemous predicates maintain the same sense.
+For example, a different sense of \textit{run} is used in ``[person] runs [organization]'' vs. ``[person] runs [software]'', but between different entities of the same type, the same senses are used, so the exact entity IDs do not affect entailment labels \cite{Yarowsky:93a}.
+We source new entities from NewsCrawl \cite{barrault_findings_2019}, a decade-long span of multi-source news text, in which entities are typed as above.
+We sample new entities uniform randomly from the 5\% least common entities in NewsCrawl ($I^{RandArg\downarrow}$), and the 5\% most common ($I^{RandArg\uparrow}$).
+We insert the sampled entities while preserving the rest of each statement.